-Considering how tricky it is to find inexpensive coolers that are rotomolded, this amazing cooler might be your holy grail.
+Considering how expensive rotomolded coolers are, this amazing cooler might be your holy grail.

-The Dometic combines a rotomolded, polyethylene exterior with polyurethane insulation and a deep-freeze seal to provide the same long-term ice retention as Yeti and other expensive cooler brands.
+Lifetime combines a polyethylene exterior with polyurethane insulation and a deep freeze seal to provide the same long-term ice retention as Yeti and other expensive cooler brands.

 - Cheaper than Yeti